.

 Tattoo parlour in Phi Phi Island

-That’s a tough one, they are everywhere, and they all claim the same thing: a sterile environment and a new needle for each customer, also Bamboo tattoos are available.
-So follow your instinct but let us know if you can recommend one shop.
-I looked at a couple of standard-size tattoos; they cost between 5,000 to 10,000 baht and take 3 to 6 hours to execute.
+That’s a tough one; they are everywhere, and they all claim the same thing: a sterile environment and a new needle for each customer.
+Bamboo tattoos are also available.
+So, follow your instincts, but let us know if you can recommend one shop.
+I looked at a couple of standard-size tattoos; they cost between 5,000 and 10,000 baht and take 3 to 6 hours to execute.

 Tonsai Seafood